 Unicorn Somm attaches the absurdity of its own behavior to that wider class of wine-conquering showboats—a class to which every wine fan has belonged, at least at some point.
-And, with a twinge of deep irony, he/she goes further by tying that satire right up into Twitter itself.
+And, with a twinge of deep irony, they go further by tying that satire right up into Twitter itself.

 I don’t mean to reward all this behavior by suggesting this is social commentary worthy of praise.
 Rudeness is only so appealing after one exits high school.
-And I have a hard time thinking cowardly potshotting is cool, especially when fired from deep within the Internet.
-But I do like subversive types.
-And I like the fact that Unicorn Somm throws label worship back into the faces of the hallowed masters of its arena, and that it does so using the arena’s own lame-ass lingo.
+And I have a hard time thinking cowardly pot-shotting is cool, especially when fired from deep within the Internet.
+But I do like subversive types, and I like the fact that Unicorn Somm throws label worship back into the faces of the hallowed masters of its arena, and that they do so using the arena’s own lame-ass lingo.

 Only a small part of me worries about the social implication here—the fact that bragging is no longer an unclassy act or a naked request for approval (or, to be more relevant, likes).
 We might as well write that off as fallout of our age.
 What is troubling, though, is that something very important gets dropped upon the scrap pile: experience itself.